Yogge-Yooge/prosthetics-mocap/README.md

 The Idea behind this project is to demonstrate how existing Prosthetics can be improved by using IMU motion capture and Machine learning.

-IMU mocap[Motion capture] captures the human motion in a catesian co-ordinate plane which is represted by 4 dimensions X,Y,Z and the 4th dimension is time.
+IMU mocap[Motion capture] captures the human motion in a cartesian co-ordinate plane which is represted by 4 dimensions X,Y,Z and the 4th dimension is time.
 Based on these information, IMU's can help us track human motions and visualize them in 4 dimensions.

 In this project we have used the motion capture data in a c3d format as this format is predominantly used in forms of Gait analysis.